k2view-academy/K2View-Academy/articles/39_fabric_catalog/04_plugin_framework.md

 **Custom Plugins**

 The Plugin Framework supports execution of custom plugins.
-In order to incorporate them into the process, these custom plugins need to be added to the Plugins Pipeline configuration file.
+In order to incorporate a custom plugin into the process, it needs to be added to the Plugins Pipeline configuration file.

 ### Built-In Plugins